monktastic/blog/pages/quantum/measurement.md

 * Q: Big deal, you discover the answer when you encounter it.

-* A: Unless there was a collapse, there *was* no answer before you encountered it.
+* A: Unless there was a collapse, the theory is clear that there *was no answer* before you encountered it.
+If it's in a superposition, you can demonstrate it *in theory*.

 &nbsp;